nickesc/Gmail-Explorer-Reader/README.md

 #### Accessing the account

-First, the user needs to log in to their gmail account and give it access to read everything.
+First, the user needs to log in to their Google account and give it access to read everything.
 The  [`Gmail API Docs`](https://developers.google.com/gmail/api/guides) list these ase requirements for using the  [`Gmail API`](https://developers.google.com/gmail/api/guides):

 > 1. [A Google Cloud Platform project with the API enabled.](https://developers.google.com/workspace/guides/create-project)
 > 2. [Authorization credentials for a desktop application](https://developers.google.com/workspace/guides/create-credentials)